cedadev/jasmin-workshop/exercises/ex03_transfers.md

 * Check permissions on the data to make sure it’s visible by collaborators
 * Download some data from an external data source

 We have looked at some basic methods suitable for small datasets or where speed is not critical.
 For larger data transfers or over longer distances (international/intercontinental), it is recommended to consider other available options which could be more efficient, depending on source & destination.
-See [ex10](ex10_advanced_data_transfer.md) or consult the information at [https://help.jasmin.ac.uk/article/219-data-transfer-overview](https://help.jasmin.ac.uk/article/219-data-transfer-overview)
+See [ex10](ex10_advanced_data_transfer.md) or consult the [documentation here](https://help.jasmin.ac.uk/article/219-data-transfer-overview)

 ### Alternative approaches and best practice